ay-lab/LJI_RNA_SEQ_PIPELINE_V2/.ipynb_checkpoints/README-checkpoint.md

 # Change QC rules

-Depending on the sequencing method and sample type, rules optimized for ranking the quality of RNA seq results may change from case to case, and
+Depending on the sequencing method and sample type, rules optimized for ranking the quality of RNA seq results may vary.
+There are two separated parts of the QC ranking algorithm, the logic and thresholds.
+In general, the logic section should stay put while the thresholds can be more flexible.

+To change QC threshold:

+In the configuration file QC_threshold section, the sole number for each item is the minimal cutoff (maximal for "too_short_reads_perc" and "t_rRNA_counts_perc") for that parameter, exceptions are 1.
+"Total_genes" - range of minimal total genes counts; example here defines that if calculated threshold more than 9000 then use 9000.
+2. "bias_5to3_prim" - lower and upper limit.
+3. "insert_median" - range of lower and upper limit.
+4. "minimal_counts" - 'fixed' or 'perc'; if 'fixed' then use "final_STAR_counts" as cut off, if 'perc' then the threshold is based on saturation curve.

+To change QC rule logic:

+All QC rule functions are defined in scripts/make_report.py function RNA_QC; make sure proper version control when editing this section here.